richardcavell/6809-strlen/Readme.txt

      desirable.

 The folder "Test suite" contains a method of testing this routine to be sure that it works.
-The test suite is not intended for anything other than testing purposes.

-Licensed to you under the MIT License
+Licensed to you under the MIT License.

 Published and maintained at: https://github.com/richardcavell/6809-strlen